Irrational Games: Acquisition by Take-Two and the BioShock series (2006-2013)

+Closure and transition to Ghost Story Games (2014-2017)

 On February 18, 2014, Levine announced that the vast majority of the Irrational Games studio staff would be laid off, with all but fifteen members of the staff losing their positions.
 Levine said that he wanted to start "a smaller, more entrepreneurial endeavor at Take-Two," speaking to how much stress completing a large game like BioShock: Infinite had caused him.
 Levine said, "I need to refocus my energy on a smaller team with a flatter structure and a more direct relationship with gamers.
 In many ways, it will be a return to how we started: a small team making games for the core gaming audience."
 Levine had considered starting a new development studio for this, knowing that building the ideas would take several years before any game product would be made.
 Still, Take-Two offered to let him keep the division within Take-Two, with Levine saying that they told him, "there was no better place to pursue this new chapter than within their walls."
-The studio helped to find positions for the displaced employees, and 2K hosted a career day for the remaining 75 employees to help seek employment at 57 other studios.

-Levine and the 15 remaining members of the team began the process of creating new, smaller games focusing on a replayable narrative for the core gamers.
-It was said that Levine's studio would continue to keep the Irrational name, although Take-Two later stated that it was not true.
-From 2014 to 2015, Irrational Games continued to post several openings for jobs at the studio.
-In January 2015, Levine and the remaining staff are currently developing their first game, which will be a "first-person sci-fi" game.
+Take-Two considered this studio separate from Irrational Games, preventing Levine from using the name, and shutting down Irrational Games shortly after Levine had made his decision in 2014.
+Around 15 developers continued with Levine at this new studio; the remaining 75 staff were laid off, though 2K offered a career fair to help find jobs for the displaced developers.
+According to Levine, in the years after the layoffs, several of the former Irrational staff had rejoined Take-Two and 2K under the studios that were working on a new BioShock title, though Levine himself was not involved.

-On February 22, 2017, the studio announced it had rebranded itself as Ghost Story Games, founded by 12 of the former Irrational members with Levine continuing as president and creative director.
-The studio's focus is "to create immersive, story-driven games for people who love games that ask something of them"; the name was chosen as ghost stories "are immersive, exciting, and steeped in community," similar to the studio's design philosophies.
-As of this point, the studio had about 25 employees.
+By February 2017, Levine had announced the name of his new studio, Ghost Story Games, with the focus "to create immersive, story-driven games for people who love games that ask something of them".